who-files-an affidavits who-files-an affidavits

 The Need for Notary Public in Affidavit Filing

-Notary publics carry an essential role in the affidavit filing process.
+Notary publics play an essential role in the filing of affidavits.
 They are authorized by the state to perform acts of judicial formality, of which the signing and sealing of affidavits are common functions.

 In the affidavit filing process, a notary public’s primary role is to administer the oath or affirmation to the deponent, ensuring that he or she understands the significance of what’s being sworn.
 This is crucial to uphold the integrity of the affidavit, as it confirms the statement is made voluntarily and with full realization of the declaration’s gravity.